-Before operation, the outboard must be correctly installed with the required mounting hardware as shown.
+Before operation, the outboard must be correctly installed with four mounting bolts shown.
 Failure to correctly fasten outboard could result in outboard ejecting off boat transom causing serious injury, death, or property damage.

 We strongly recommend that your dealer install your outboard and related accessories to ensure proper installation and good performance.
-If you install the outboard yourself, follow instructions in the outboard installation manual which is provided with the outboard.
+If you install the outboard yourself, follow instructions in the Outboard Installation Manual which is provided with the outboard.